 Miley Cyrus & Liam Hemsworth Families Urging Them To Have A Baby After Viral Pregnancy Joke

-Miley Cyrus isn’t pregnant, but that doesn’t mean her family isn’t ‘dying’ for her to have her own family with Liam Hemsworth.
+Miley Cyrus isn’t pregnant, but that doesn’t mean her family isn’t ‘dying’ for her to be.
 A source close to her EXCLUSIVELY told HollywoodLife.com how Miley’s parents would love if she had a baby ASAP!

 Miley Cyrus, 25, may not be pregnant, but that doesn’t mean everyone in her family wouldn’t be over the moon if she and Liam Hemsworth, 27, were expecting.
 A source close to the singer EXCLUSIVE revealed to us that her fam would love if Miley had a baby.
 “Miley‘s tofu baby joke over the holiday got everyone in the family talking about Miley and Liam having a baby together, and the overwhelming response has been positive,” our source said.
 “Everyone in the family is dying for Miley and Liam to make beautiful babies together ASAP… Miley‘s mom Tish would love nothing more this holiday season than to become a grandmother.
 Miley‘s dad would also love it if Miley were pregnant, too.
 He loves babies and thinks Miley and Liam would make amazingly talented babies.
 Tish thinks their baby would be gorgeous and that they would both be fabulous parents.”